regularentropy/regularentropy/README.md

 Hi there! 👋

 Thanks for visiting my profile!

-I'm studying VFX in Poland and sometimes contributing to open-source projects.
+I'm studying VFX in Poland and sometimes contribute to open-source projects.

 I am not a programmer, but I occasionally write some stuff for my university.